DHRI-Curriculum/intro-python-workshop/lessons.md

     ]
 ```

-Lists open with a square bracket `[`, have items seperated with commas, and end with a square bracket `]`, like this:
+You're still using the same list format.
+Remember lists open with a square bracket `[`, have items seperated with commas, and end with a square bracket `]`, like this:

 ```python
 [1, 2, 3, 4, 5]
 ```

-Our positivity list above spreads the list out over multiple lines for greater readability, which is allowed in Python.
+However, our positivity list above spreads the list out over multiple lines for greater readability, which is allowed in Python.
 Remember that you can change the strings in the list to whatever phrases you choose.

 ## Importing a module